Financial graph showing statistics, prices falling, stock market crash, crisis, inflation rate.

 2. Payment Strategies:

 Full Payments: Setting up paying your policy in full rather than in installments can often result in lower overall costs.
-Typically payment plans include a financial fee or installment fee, ask your advisor if you’re currently on a payment plan how much you would save if you switch to annual payments.
+Typically, payment plans include a financial fee or installment fee.
+Ask your advisor if you’re currently on a payment plan and how much you would save if you switch to annual payments.

 3. Inflation Protection and Policy Management: